Topological spin textures in chiral magnets on the honeycomb lattice with magnetic fields: Results

-At $\theta$ is close to $0.5\pi$, DM interaction is almost to zero and the $A_c$ term reaches its maximum.
-When $\Delta $ is close to $0$, the spins coplanar in $x y$ plane because of the $A_c$ term, which lead to another topological spin texture, the $\sqrt{3} \times \sqrt{3}$ vortex superlattice (VL) phase.
+At $\theta$ is close to $0.5\pi$, the DM interaction is almost to zero and the $A_c$ term reaches its maximum.
+When $\Delta $ is close to $0$, the spins coplanar in $x y$ plane because of the $A_c$ term, which lead to another topological spin texture, $\sqrt{3} \times \sqrt{3}$ VL phase.
+The VL phase is a coplanar state and spins in $xy$-plane form a $\sqrt{3} \times \sqrt{3}$ unit cell vortex, where each vortex contains 6 sites.
+In Fig.~\ref{vl-z-vl}(a), We give the real-space spin configuration of the VL phase and the dashed line denotes the 6-site vortex magnetic unit cell.
+The elementary vortex contains a hexagon with a 6-site vortex and in each vortex, the spins in $x y$-plane wind anti-clockwise $2\pi$ around each hexagon.
+The structure factor of VL phase has peaks at $(\pm 2\pi/3,\pm 2\sqrt{3}\pi/9)$ and $(0,\pm 4\sqrt{3}\pi/9)$ shown in Fig.~\ref{vl-z-vl}(c).